 Most of us understand that the human ego can be ungainly and fragile.
 It often makes unreasonable demands to counter the various insecurities that sometimes plague us.
-When one is placed in a position of authority based on both a pedagogical and a physical level, manipulation and abuse are potentials that need to be actively fortified against due to the hopeless caprice of our egos.
+When one is placed in a position of authority on both a pedagogical and a physical level, manipulation and abuse are potentials that need to be actively fortified against.

 One need look no further than Philip Zimbardo’s Stanford Prison Experiment or Stanley Milgram for insight i